Arduino RTC – What is it and what is it used for?

 RTC PCF8523 I2C real-time clock - Adafruit 3295.

 There are many popular RTC modules in the Arduino environment that are easy to use and offer highly accurate timing.
-A few of the most popular are:

-• DS1307 – is one of the frequently used RTC modules.
 It has a built-in real-time clock chip and an I2C communication interface, making it easy to integrate with an Arduino microcontroller.

-• DS3231 – this module offers higher precision than the DS1307, allowing for more accurate time monitoring.
+• DS3231 – This module offers higher precision than the DS1307, allowing for more accurate time monitoring.

 • PCF8523 – is another popular RTC module that offers an I2C interface and alarm programming capability, making it ideal for applications requiring both time tracking and event handling at specific times.